fabrahman/ReBART/README.md

 All datsets should be formatted in jsonl files where each line is a json containing two fields: `orig_sents`, and `shuf_sents`. `orig_sents` is a list of markers [y1, y2, ..., yN], which denotes the position of ith sentence of the corresponding ordered sequence in the shuffled input (`shuf_sents`).
 An example is provided for ROCStories in [here](https://drive.google.com/drive/folders/1bY7CvXF1q2kgpmtXWtD0NT3bFRfLHpV1?usp=sharing).

+The exact data used in our experiments can be found [here](https://drive.google.com/file/d/17r9D_l-jdhHhpLsa86FGuWgeLgeJkQ19/view?usp=sharing).

 ### Train the ReBART model:

 To train the ReBART model run the following command: